countries.

-DCI coordinating partners assist selected countries in digitally transforming their social protection systems to enhance the delivery of benefits and services.
+DCI supports selected countries with the digital transformation of their social protection systems to enhance the delivery of benefits and services.

 -